 The reason I like choosing words more than goals is because a word can lend itself to so many things for students.
 The infamous year of 2020 before life changed forever and schools shut down, I chose the word “perseverance” and boy did I utilize it.
 I referred back to it often and showed students how I used perseverance even when things got hard.

 The words they all chose were very meaningful too.
 We hung our words up and referred to them often as we thrived for success.
+It was the PERFECT New Year’s ‘goal setting’ activity I was looking for!
 So how do you make this activity happen in your classroom?

 Words In Action